Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Official White House Photo

 He was born on June 12, 1924, in Milton, Massachusetts, where he had three brothers and a sister.
 They moved to a wealthy suburb in Greenwich, Connecticut.
 Later, he attended Phillips Academy in Andover, Massachusetts, where he was the captain of the basketball and soccer team.
 He also played baseball and served as president of his senior class.
 He graduated from high school in 1942, amid World War II.

 Due to the political climate at the time, he opted out of going to college; instead, he enlisted in the armed forces on his 18th birthday.
 He served in the Navy as a pilot, where he became the war's youngest Navy pilot.
 He flew 58 combat missions throughout World War II.
-During one of these missions, a Japanese anti-aircraft shot his airplane when he was flying like a torpedo bomber pilot over the Pacific.
+During one of these missions, a Japanese anti-aircraft shot him down when he was flying a torpedo bomber over the Pacific.
 He was rescued from the water by a United States submarine.
 For his bravery, he earned the Distinguished Flying Cross.

 Once the war ended, he married Barbara Pierce in January 1945 while attending Yale University.
 They went on to have six children; George (who one day would become president himself), Robin (who died as a child), John (known as Jeb), Neil, Marvin, and Dorothy.